gabimarti/crackmes-solutions/diverse/xf-crackme/README.md

 There is a writing in medium with the resolution of this.
 I'm sorry, it's only in Spanish.
 Maybe one day I'll put the translation here.

+This is a first solution using static analysis.

 [Ingeniería inversa de un “crackme” (parte 1)](https://medium.com/@gabimarti/ingeniería-inversa-de-un-crackme-parte-1-fbd1d32a0de7)